PipedreamHQ/pipedream/docs/docs/workflows/sharing/README.md

 </div>

-The copied workflow will include the same trigger, steps and connected account configuration, but it will have a separate event history and versioning from the original.
+The copied workflow includes the same trigger, steps, and connected account configuration, but it has a separate event history and versioning from the original.

 ## Creating a share link for a workflow